 Market Moves for West Virginia-Iowa State

 Fifty-two percent of bettors are counting on West Virginia to stay undefeated, but they’re making up only 36% of the dollars wagered on this game.
-Still, the Mountaineers have gone from -4.5 to -6.5 since opening at Bookmaker.
+Still, the Mountaineers have gone from -4.5 to -6.5 since opening.

 As for the total, the number has bounced around a bit, but settled at 57.5 after opening at 57.
 More than 90% of bettors are taking the over.